fddata/GitHubSearch/readme.md

 Clone/download the repository.

-Whilst in the root folder, install then run Wepback by entering the follwing commands in the terminal:
+Whilst in the root `GitHubSearch` folder, install then run Wepback by entering the follwing commands in the terminal:

 ```console
 npm i